Bosnia-Herzogovina

 1997 - 1998

-Rick and Emily were there at different times.
+Rick and Emily were in the Balkans at different times.
 Emily was on a fact-finding visit as a professional staff member of the Senate Select Committee on Intelligence.
 Rick was there as deputy chief of a joint CIA-DOD operations team to locate and arrest five Persons Indicted For War Crimes - more commonly called PIFWCs.

 As the sign says, welcome to Sarajevo